 For more than 24 years, Veterans Affairs banned covering the costs of IVF treatment for veterans.
 Organizations such as RESOLVE fought for better coverage.
 In a victorious triumph for service members everywhere, the passage of the MilCon-VA Appropriations Bill in September now appropriates government funding to cover the costs of reproductive services, in vitro fertilization (IVF), and adoption assistance for veterans who have suffered service-related injuries preventing them from growing a family on their own.

-Fertility Centers of Illinois provides a Military Treatment Program for our veterans, which includes free treatment for service-injured veterans, as well as, treatment discounts for all service members.
-Our Military Treatment Program includes:
+Fertility Centers of Illinois provides payment plans and discounts for our veterans, which includes free treatment for service-injured veterans, as well as, treatment discounts for all service members.
+Our plan includes:

 - Free treatment, including IVF, for service-injured veterans whose infertility is a result of their injury